 Now don’t get me wrong, this whole concept was so foreign to me but I was super intrigued, so much so that I forgot about the possibility of chasing supercells on the Plains on this day and went for it.
 The storms weren’t completely dry but they had tiny cores that actually reached the surface and the scenery was fantastic.

-I am a photographer and filmmaker based in New Mexico.
+I'm a trans photographer and filmmaker based in New Mexico.
 I love adventure and travel and exploring my state.
-Previously I worked in online media in OKC, winning an Emmy for my work on breaking news.
+I chase down incredible storms and skies.
+I advocate for good mental health and for my trans siblings.